-With an ever decreasing lack of snow in the UK a skiing holiday would make a perfect choice for those yearning a bit of the white stuff this winter.
-No one says you even have to ski everyday.
+With an ever decreasing lack of snow in the UK, a skiing holiday would make a perfect choice for those yearning a bit of the white stuff this winter.
+No one says you even have to ski every day.
 Ski resorts offer so many other options.
 A lot of the resorts have swimming pools and apres ski entertainment.
-There is also usually the option to go tobogganing, bowling, dog sledding, snowmobiling and more.
+There is also usually the option to go tobogganing, bowling, dog sledging, snowmobiling and more.

 If you want your child to enjoy the slopes they can also be taken for lessons that can last up to 3 hours.
 Play can also be indoor and outdoor with activities such as arts and crafts or tobogganing and hunts in the woods.